bor0/gidti/manuscript/chapter5.md

 lengthMyList : {n : Nat} -> MyList n -> Nat
 ```

+TODO: Exercises.

 ### 5.1.12.
 Higher order functions

 A higher order function is a function that takes one or more functions as parameters, or returns a function as a result.
 There are three built-in higher order functions that are generally useful: `map`, `filter`, `fold` (left and right).
-Here’s the description of each:
+Here's the description of each:

 1. `map` is a function that takes as input a function with a single parameter, and a list, and returns a list where all members of the list have this function applied
 1. `filter` is a function that takes as input a function (predicate) with a single parameter (that returns a `Bool`), and a list, and only returns those members in the list whose predicate evaluates to `True`